amphitheatre-app/docs/content/installation/api-server.md

 +++
-title = "Installing Amphitheatre API Server" description = "Installing the Amphitheatre API Server with Helm on a Kubernetes cluster." weight = 1
+title = "Installing API Server" description = "Installing the Amphitheatre API Server with Helm on a Kubernetes cluster." weight = 1
 +++